Frequently Asked

 Philidor is an independent risk infrastructure platform for DeFi yield markets.
 We provide systematic risk scoring, verified on-chain performance data, and transparent methodology across major lending and savings protocols.
 The platform is designed for capital allocators, fund managers, and institutional participants who need consistent, comparable risk metrics before deploying capital into on-chain yield.

 Yes.
 In addition to providing independent risk analytics, Philidor operates as a vault curator on Morpho.
-Our curated vaults apply the same rigorous risk framework we use to score the broader market — selecting underlying markets, setting risk parameters, and managing allocations based on systematic criteria rather than discretionary judgment.
+Our curated vaults apply the same rigorous risk framework we use to score the broader market.
+We select underlying markets, set risk parameters, and manage allocations based on systematic criteria rather than discretionary judgment.

-We currently index five protocols across six EVM networks, covering 700+ vaults and $54B+ in TVL:
+We currently index 11 protocol modules across 10 EVM networks, covering 800+ vaults and $43B+ in TVL.

-- Aave V3 — Ethereum, Base, Arbitrum, Optimism, Polygon, Avalanche
+- Aave V3 (incl.
+Lido and Horizon) on Ethereum, Base, Arbitrum, Optimism, Polygon, Avalanche, Monad, and Plasma

-- Beefy — Ethereum, Base, Arbitrum, Optimism, Polygon, Avalanche
+- Beefy on Ethereum, Base, Arbitrum, Optimism, Polygon, and Avalanche

 Protocol additions are evaluated quarterly based on TVL, code maturity, and user demand.